glemaitre/probabl-blog-post/09_2024_scikit_learn_priorities.md

    1. Website Migration: We successfully migrated the `scikit-learn` website to the new PyData theme-based website.
 This modernization effort improves the user experience and aligns our documentation with the broader PyData ecosystem.
-   1. SLEP6 - Metadata Routing: We completed adapting most estimators to handle metadata routing as specified in [SLEP6](https://scikit-learn-enhancement-proposals.readthedocs.io/en/latest/slep006/proposal.html).
+   1. SLEP6 - Metadata Routing: We completed adapting all estimators (apart from `AdaBoost`) to handle metadata routing as specified in [SLEP6](https://scikit-learn-enhancement-proposals.readthedocs.io/en/latest/slep006/proposal.html).
       This new API consistently handles metadata (e.g., `sample_weight`, `groups`, etc.) for almost all estimators.
 It allows for fewer bugs and enables new use cases that were not possible before.

 Both of these projects represent major milestones for `scikit-learn`.
 In our current round of priorities, we outline follow-up work for both the website and metadata